-As someone who has been tracking the childfree choice for over 15 years now, when new books on this topic come out I read them with great interest.
+As someone who has been tracking the childfree choice since the late 1990s, when new books on this topic come out I read them with great interest.
 One of the latest is writer Meghan Daum’s Selfish, Shallow and Self-Absorbed: Sixteen Writers on the Decision NOT to have Kids.
 Meghan sent me an advance copy of this book of essays by 16 writers about how they came to this decision in their lives.

 Her introduction is smart.
 She suspects the “majority of people who have kids are driven by any of just a handful of reasons, most of them connected to old-fashioned biological imperative.”
 Indeed.
 The AKA here is pronatalism, and how our social and cultural conditioning drives the creation of desire for parenthood in our society.